michaelverner/pdf_audiobook/README.md

 ### **Purpose:**

 The purpose of my project is to convert text from PDF files into audio that the user can listen to immediately or download to his/her own device in .mp3 format.
 I believe that "PDF Audiobook" could improve the lives of students who encounter difficulties reading text.
-Also, it could be useful for someone who would like to get information on the way to the office, for example.

 ## **Structure:**